Skip to main content

 How to use TSR data to model game outcomes

+Contemporary football analysts are increasingly relying on Total Shot Ratios (TSR) to produce goal expectations, where Poisson has been previously been used.
+Is TSR flexible enough, however to predict match results or point totals?
 Goal attempts, since they also include headers, satisfy many of the requirements to be a useful explanatory and predictive measure of team quality.
 They are more numerous than simply using goals scored or allowed and they appear to correlate well with team success.
 Better sides tend to have more attempts on goal and restrict the opposition to fewer such attempts, especially over a full season.

 Equally importantly, shot ratios in the past are reasonably predictive of shot ratios in the future.
 This allows a clear chain of events whereby previous total shot ratio figures can be used to predict expected shot numbers in the future and the correlation between performance and shots can then be used to predict match results or point totals.

 The Total Shots Ratio itself is an easy calculation to make for a team; TSR = shots for/(shots for + shots against).
 Much of the posted work on total shot ratios in soccer revolves around establishing the relationship between TSR and points accrued.
 TSR from previous seasons or multiple seasons with an appropriate weighting is then used to predict league standings in the following season.
-By the way, if you want to get today soccer prediction, we recommend that you follow the link provided and subscribe to the blog section updates.

 There is a definite correlation for TSR of sides that remained in the Premier League from one season and their point totals in the subsequent EPL season.
 Although there is also some dispersion from the linear line of best fit and for these EPL seasons at least, there is a stronger relationship by simply using points in year N-1 to predict points in year N.